fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 #### tinytext
 Textareas for short texts without complicated formatting.
 Usually used with TEXT type.

+#### wysiwig
+TineMCE visual text editor.
+Usually used with TEXT type.
+Note: to use this field you need to install [TineMCE extension](http://www.yiiframework.com/extension/tinymce).

 #### num
 Numbers - integer and decimal.
 Usually used with INTEGER and DECIMAL (NUMERIC, FLOAT etc.) types.